EtchUK/Etch.OrchardCore.Search/README.md

 -   Attach `SearchablePart` to content types you'd like to be included in the site search.
 -   Ensure content types that have `SearchablePart` have any fields/parts that need to be searched on, included in index (suggest having "Stored", "Analyzed" & "Santized" checked).
+-   Update "Search" index to include all content items to be included in the site search.
 -   Check "SiteSearch" query template (go to "Configuration" -> "Queries") to ensure all the fields you'd like to be searched are included in the match definitions.
 -   Create new "SiteSearch" content type with desired configuration.